Loading Data to a Google BigQuery Data Warehouse

 9. Load the data from the staging table into the Destination table:

-Note: Google BigQuery uses a single Merge statement to handle all three operations of deletion, insertion, and update to the Destination table.
+Note: Google BigQuery uses a single Merge statement to handle the deletes, inserts, and updates to the Destination table.

 MERGE INTO